 - Testing the ability of network defenders to successfully detect and respond to the attacks

-- Providing evidence to support increased investments in security personnel and technology
+- Providing evidence to support increased investments in security personnel and technology.

 White Box Pentesting

 White Box Testing starts from a point of complete knowledge of the infrastructure to be tested, often including network diagrams, source code, and IP addressing information.

 Black Box Pentesting

-The Black Box Security Testing has an unique approach and assumes no prior knowledge of the infrastructure to be tested.
+Black Box Security Testing has an unique approach and assumes no prior knowledge of the infrastructure to be tested.

 Grey Box Pentesting

-Moreover, this approach helps our engineers to learn how your application works and test at both ends whether a suspicious vector of an attack is plausible or not, minimizing False-Positive results.
+Moreover, this approach helps our engineers to learn how your application works and test at both ends whether a suspicious vector of an attack is plausible or not, minimizing false positive results.

 Organizations have traditionally sought to prevent breaches by installing and maintaining layers of defensive security mechanisms, including user access controls, cryptography, IPS, IDS and firewalls.

-Penetration testing evaluates an organization’s ability to protect its networks, applications, endpoints and users from external or internal attempts to circumvent its security controls to gain unauthorized or privileged access to protected assets.
+Penetration testing evaluates your organization’s ability to protect its networks, applications, endpoints, and users from external or internal attempts to circumvent its security controls and gain unauthorized or privileged access to protected assets.

-Penetration testing should be performed on a regular basis (at least once a year) to ensure more consistent IT and network security management by revealing how newly discovered threats (0-days, 1-days) or emerging vulnerabilities may potentially be assailed by attackers.
-In addition to regularly scheduled analysis and assessments required by regulatory mandates, tests should also be run whenever:
+Penetration testing should be performed on a regular basis (at least once a year) to ensure more consistent IT and network security management by revealing how newly discovered threats (0-days, 1-days) or emerging vulnerabilities might be exploited by malicious hackers.

 - New network infrastructure or applications are added